synw/django-mogo/README.md

 Mogo installs a set of Python and Django modules as well as some static stuff ( bootstrap, jquery ) and base templates.
 It also autogenerates a settings file.

+## Requirements

+Virtualenv, pip, git and the necessary packages to install Pillow

 ## Features

 This quick start kit installs the following Django modules: